 The jade vine has a very interesting bluish, mint green color.
-This beautiful flower is native to the Philippine rainforest where it hangs down to around 3 feet in length.
+This beautiful flower is native to the rainforests of the Philippines where it hangs down to around 3 feet in length.
 It is a member of the pea and bean family.
 Deforestation has destroyed its habitat, and the plant is now considered endangered.
 The jade vine is difficult to grow in captivity due to the lack of its natural pollinator, bats.

 2. Kadupul Flower

 The Kadupul flower, also known as Queen of the Night, is a cactus blossom.
 This flower grows in Sri Lanka, India, Japan, China, and several Latin American countries.
 The Kadupul is a rare, beautiful flower surrounded by folklore and legend due to its nocturnal blooming activity.
 This large, white blossom opens up only at night and by morning, wilts and closes.
 In the wild, this plant grows in decaying matter caught in the forks of trees.